sanity-io/next-sanity/README.md

 +export const PortableText = (props) => <PortableTextComponent components={{}} {...props} />
 ```

+Please note that the `serializers` and `components` are not 100% equivalent.

 [Check the full migration guide.](https://github.com/portabletext/react-portabletext/blob/main/MIGRATING.md)

 #### `createImageUrlBuilder` is removed